CondorcetVote/Documentation-Book/README.md

 ## Development

-A development container is available to facilitate working on doc website.
+A development container is available to facilitate working on the documentation website.
 It contains all the necessary tools to generate and preview the documentation locally.

 ## Project Structure